paxelito/carness/README.md

 RELEASE NOTES
 =============

-Build8.0b20150427.76
+Build8.0b20150522.76
 --------------------

-	* A new class influxspecies has been introduced to deal with membrane finite diffusion of external food
+	* A new class influxspecies has been introduced to deal with membrane finite diffusion of external molecules (look at the documentation for details)
+	* A new parameter systemArchitecture in acsm2m.conf has been added to select the system architecture in a easiest way
-	* New surface is computed too
+	* Now surface is computed too
 	* Runtime interface has been enxhanced, information have been riorganized and surface has been added
-	* Files can be now saved only at the beginning at the end of the simulation using "-1" value for the specific parameters
+	* Files can be now saved only at the beginning and at the end of the simulation using "-1" value for the specific parameters timeStructuresSavingInterval, fileTimesSaveInterval and fileAmountSaveInterval
 	* Various little improvements
 	* Documentation has been updated.
+	* Demo folders CSTR, protocell_buffered_flow and protocell_finite_membrane_passage have been added to test the simulation for the specific environmental system architecture

 Build7.1b20140721.75
 --------------------